darwinquezada/SURIMI/README.md

 ## Converting datasets from .mat to .csv
 1.- Copy the original datasets (.mat) into **original_datasets** folder.

-2.- Modify the list of datasets in the /miscellaneous/datasets_mat_to_csv.py (line 23) with the dataset to be converted to csv.
+2.- Modify the list of datasets in the /miscellaneous/datasets_mat_to_csv.py file (line 23) with the dataset or datasets to be converted to csv.
 ```py
 list_datasets = [ 'DSI1', 'DSI2', 'LIB1', 'LIB2', 'MAN1', 'MAN2', 'TUT1', 'TUT2', 'TUT3', 'TUT4', 'TUT5', 'TUT6', 'TUT7','UJI1','UTS1', 'UJIB1', 'UJIB2']
 ```